molobala/java-socket-ideal-client/README.md

 # java-socket-ideal-client
 This is an ideal java socket client class
 It contains a socket client class and a RequestManager
+## Dependencies
+You need to have [https://github.com/FasterXML/jackson](jackson) library to be able to use those files, the jackson library is used to serialize and deserialize data to and from json
+## Overview
+The communication between client and server is done using json, a request to the server is like  `{hash:(number>0),command:"",files?:[MediaFile],...others fields}`, where the hash is the number associated to the request, and the command is the request command, and we can have more other fields depending on the command.
+The server so need to parse the request string , and based on the commands, return a response in json string format of course, and the client parse that response which must be like  `{hash:(number >=0),status:(number>=0),data:any,files?:[MediaFile]}`.

 ## Classes and they description
 ### Request class
 This class represents a request to send to the server, requests are made by the client and are managed by a RequestManager Object
 To each request is assigned a hash code (`hash field) , which becomes usefull when a response is received from the server.
+Each request has a required `command` field, so the server response is based on that value, and a `data` field (of ObjectNode type) which can contains an unlimited number of fields.

 ### Response class
 That class represents a response from the server, response are created by the Client from the json string recived from the server and are delivered to the RequestManager in case of request response, or to the message listener in case of server messages.